sambeau/deadcatbounce/README.md

 	- If you play with more than 4 suits, sets can be of more than 4 cards.
 - **Dividends:** are paid out for a combination of rank and length.
 See the dividends section for more details.
 - You can break your sets and runs up during your turn to make different sets or runs, place cards into your hand, put the cards back onto the market, or sell them back to the bank.
-### Twos
-- Twos are the only cards you can display by themselves.
-You can add cards to a singleton two to convert it to a set or a run.
-	- A single two is not considered a run or a set, so cannot win a length bonus.
 ### Hostile Takeovers
 - Any set, run or 2, on display are for sale.
 - Cards in your hand are not for sale.